funfair-tech/fun-wallet-docs/docs/guide/web-sdk/react.md

 ::::

-## KYC - feature request only!
+## KYC - Feature Request Only!

-KYC is a billable feature due to costs we have to pay the third party KYC provider.
-You will have to get in contact with funfair if you want this feature turned on.
-To get in contact with us please join our discord by clicking [here](https://discord.com/invite/YEUQVvQrzy).
+KYC is a billable feature due to costs we have to pay third party KYC providers.
+You will have to get in contact with FunFair if you want this feature turned on.
+To get in contact with us, please join our Discord by clicking [here](https://discord.com/invite/YEUQVvQrzy).

 If you do not want to have KYC as a feature on your dApp please ignore this section completely.

-To read more about our providers and countries we cover please read [here](../information/kyc)
+To read more about our providers and countries we cover please read [here](../information/kyc).

-It is up to the dApp to decide if they want to use our KYC feature or not and at what stage.
+It is up to the dApp to decide if they want to use our KYC feature or not and at which stage.
 The events get fired regardless but its up to the dApp to listen to them if they want to use it.
-The dApp needs to listen to [isKycVerified](./sdk-event-listeners.html#iskycverified) event which will fire when the user has successfully passed or failed KYC'ed, it also fires on initial login with the status of that logged in users KYC status.
+The dApp needs to listen to [isKycVerified](./sdk-event-listeners.html#iskycverified) event which will fire when the user has successfully passed or failed KYC.
+It also fires on initial login with the value of that logged in user's KYC status.
 You can listen to [kycProcessCancelled](./sdk-event-listeners.html#kycprocesscancelled) event which will fire when the user cancels or closes the KYC modal.
 The reason we made the dApp handle this is to give them greater flexibility on when you show the KYC stage and what your client does after it was cancelled.

 To check if the user has KYC'ed or not you can call [isKycVerified](./sdk-methods/kyc.html#kyc-verified-status-for-the-logged-in-user)